 - As for dead grass and other debris, just like how you maintain your lawn regularly, use gardening tools to clean the soil from any debris.

 (You may also love these: Horizontal Fence Ideas: 20+ Stylish Designs for Minimalist Home)

 Aerating is basically the process where you make some holes in the soil to loosen the ground, allows air and water to get down to the root system.
-This process will also help you to get a well-space grass when you put the grass seeds in those holes.
+This process will also help you to get well-spaced grass when you put the grass seeds in those holes.

 The next step to get a healthy lawn is by using a fertilizing product and consistent watering.